15th Apr 2023

 elsewhere.

-One `fastn` package, multiple Supabase projects
+package, multiple Supabase projects

-If your fastn package is "parent" of the supabase project, you may want to have
+If your fastn package is "parent" of the supabase project, you may want to have one of more supabase child projects.
+By having more than one you can have different policies, security etc.

-If you have more than one projects, maybe store your supabase stuff in folders
+If you have more than one projects, maybe store your supabase stuff in folders namedsupabase-<project-name>

-named `supabase-<project-name>`.
-You will have to use `--workdir` appropriatly
+.
+You will have to use --workdir

 for it to work properly.

-will not have to bother with `--workdir` flag.
+will not have to bother with --workdir

 Now supabase has great migration support.
 You can use their "studio" product and

-commands to create migration files in `supabase/migrations` folder.
-This is
+commands to create migration files in supabase/migrations

 quite decent, but I am not fond of this.